 SECTION 901—MAINTENANCE AND PROTECTION OF TRAFFIC DURING CONSTRUCTION

 901.1 DESCRIPTION—This work is the furnishing, installing, maintaining, and relocating of traffic control devices.
 This work may include flagging and pilot car operation for guidance of traffic through the temporary traffic control zone and dust control.
-All work shall be done as specified in these Specifications, the Publication 212, Publication 213, and the MUTCD, the Special Provisions, Standard Drawings, the approved Traffic Control Plans (TCP), and as directed.
+All work shall be done as specified in these Specifications and any special provisions; according to Publication 212, Publication 213, the MUTCD; as shown on the Standard Drawings; as indicated on the Traffic Control Plans (TCP), and as directed.

-901.2 MATERIAL—Furnish material and traffic control devices necessary for maintenance and protection of traffic, and conforming to the TCP, Publication 212, Publication 213, and the MUTCD, and as follows:
+901.2 MATERIAL—Furnish material and traffic control devices necessary for maintenance and protection of traffic, and as indicated on the TCP, according to Publication 212, Publication 213, and the MUTCD, and as follows:

 Temporary Barrier—Section 627.2